PurvaT-11/Resume-but-make-it-an-iOS-app/README.md

 # Purva's Resume App (SwiftUI)

-This is a personal resume app built with **SwiftUI** showcasing my skills, education, work experience, projects, and contact details in a clean, interactive format.
+This is my personal resume app built with **SwiftUI** showcasing my skills, education, work experience, projects, and contact details in a clean, interactive format.
 The app allows for quick navigation to my contact links, LinkedIn, GitHub, and more.

 ## Features:
 - **Education**: Displays details about my academic background.